cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 Although one can create instances of values (remember, types are values), one can not alter any of the values of a parent.
 A template acts as a type.
-Just as in statically typed languages one cannot assign an integer to a string, one cannot violate the properties of a type in CUE.
+Just as in statically typed languages where one cannot assign an integer to a string, one cannot violate the properties of a type in CUE.

 These restrictions reduce flexibility, but also enhance clarity.
 To ensure that a configuration holds a certain property, just declare it in any file included the project to make it so.
 There is no need to look at other files.
-As we saw, the imposed restrictions can also improve, rather than hurt, the ability to remove boilerplate compared to inheritance-based languages.
+As we saw; the imposed restrictions can also improve, rather than hurt, the ability to remove boilerplate compared to inheritance-based languages.

 The complexity of inheritance-based models also hampers automation.